About

 Values

 Specificity over generality.
 The framework that fits every business fits none of them.
-Every recommendation comes from the actual structure of the business in front of us, not a playbook applied from the outside.
+Every recommendation comes from the actual structure of the business in front of us.

 Honesty about readiness.
 We tell clients when they are not ready.
 A business that cannot describe its core workflows is not ready for implementation.
 We say so before the engagement, not after the invoice.

 Adoption over installation.
 A system your team does not use is not an asset.
 We measure success at three months, not at go-live.
-The engagement does not end until the new default is actually the default.
+If three months after go-live the team is not using the primary modules as their daily default, we continue working at no additional charge.

 Configuration over complication.
 Every complete implementation we have delivered was done without a single line of custom code.
 The constraint keeps client systems upgradeable, maintainable, and independent of outside developer intervention indefinitely.